Tricklebyte/BlazorId_App/README.md

 * Integrate a Blazor Server application with IdentityServer and ASP.NET Identity using auth code flow with PKCE protection.
 * Configure a custom user claim in Identity Server and propagate it to the application cookie during user authentication.
 * Include the custom user claim in the access token when calling the API.
-* Use a shared authorization policy to secure the application and API.
+* Use one shared authorization policy to secure the navigation link, route path, and API controller method.

 # Blazor App Features
 This application provides two protected User features that allow the user to view all claims that have been assigned, and to differentiate between the Application user claims set and the API user claims set.